 Growing Strawberry Seeds

-Set the light to run for 12-14 hours a day or place the mini greenhouse on a south-facing windowsill.
-Germination should occur within 1-6 weeks, provided the container temperature remains between 60-75 degrees F. (15-23 C.).
+Set the light to run for 12 to 14 hours a day or place the mini greenhouse on a south-facing windowsill.
+Germination should occur within one to six weeks, provided the container temperature remains between 60 and 75 degrees F. (15-23 C.).

-Six weeks or so after germination, transplant the seedlings into individual 4-inch pots.
+Six weeks or so after germination, transplant the seedlings into individual 4 inch (10 cm.) pots.
 In another six weeks, begin to acclimate the plants by setting the pots outside in the shade, first for a couple of hours and then gradually extending their outdoor time and increasing the amount of sun.

-Water the plants in well and mulch around them with straw or other organic mulch to help retain water.
-Thereafter, your new strawberry plants will need at least an inch of water per week whether from rain or irrigation.
+Water the plants in well and mulch around them with straw or another organic mulch to help retain water.
+Thereafter, your new strawberry plants will need at least an inch (2.5 cm.) of water per week whether from rain or irrigation.